Number of Jobs

-There are obvious employment implications that an aging population could have on the healthcare industry—more older persons drive the need to hire more healthcare professionals—but aging baby boomers also influence job openings within landscaping and groundskeeping.
-Older homeowners often employ a lawn-care service when they can no longer tend to their homes themselves.
+Aging baby boomers aren’t just driving demand for more professionals in the health care field – they also influence job openings within landscaping and groundskeeping.
+Older homeowners often employ a lawn care service when they can no longer tend to their homes themselves.
 These services are also popular among working professionals who have limited daytime hours available for yard work.
-The Bureau of Labor Statistics (BLS) forecasts 21 percent growth for this profession, or approximately 240,800 new positions, by 2020.
-The necessity for lawn-care services at large public institutions also raises employment, and the expected number of replacement positions to fill this decade is a lofty 444,400 jobs.
+The Bureau of Labor Statistics forecasts slightly higher than 12 percent growth for this profession, or about 139,200 new positions, by 2022.

-Landscapers and groundskeepers might spend hours on their feet and work through a variety of weather conditions.
-But the physical exertion doesn’t result in six-figure salaries.
-The average salary in 2011 was $23,410, while the highest earners’ salaries eclipsed $37,000 a year.
-The bottom 10 percent made approximately $17,130 last year.
-According to the BLS, the metropolitan areas of San Francisco, Framingham, Mass., and Boston pay landscapers and groundskeepers the best.
+Landscapers and groundskeepers might spend hours on their feet and work in a variety of weather conditions.
+But the physical exertion doesn’t result in a six-figure salary.
+In 2012, the average salary for workers in this field was $25,870.
+The highest earners brought home more than $37,770, and the lowest earners made less than $17,330.
+The metropolitan areas of San Francisco, Lowell, Mass., and Framingham, Mass., pay landscapers and groundskeepers the best.

-Formal education and certification aren’t necessary for a lot of ground maintenance work positions.
+Formal education and certification aren’t necessary for most work in this field.
 But career-oriented landscapers and groundskeepers may consider pursuing both, Bottger says.
-“It’s incumbent on the individual to be on the search for certification programs and education opportunities, to stay up to date on the latest trends, latest equipment, and to take advantage of cooperative education programs,” he explains.
-Certification levels indicate a landscaper’s or groundskeeper’s level of experience.
+“It’s incumbent on the individual to be on the search for certification programs and education opportunities, to stay up to date on the latest trends [and] latest equipment and to take advantage of cooperative education programs,” he says.
+Certifications through organizations, including the Professional Landscape Network and the International Society of Arboriculture, are offered at various levels that indicate a landscaper’s or groundskeeper’s level of experience.
 An inexperienced worker with no credentials could secure an entry-level position, where he or she would receive ample on-the-job training.

-If you live in a locale that experiences four seasons, the worst time of year to look for a landscaping or groundskeeping job would be late fall to mid-winter.
-Companies, properties, and homeowners don’t require flowers planted, lawns mowed, leaves raked, or edges trimmed in colder weather.
-Job opportunities are available, however, for groundskeepers doing snow and debris removal.
+If you live in a locale that experiences four seasons, the worst time of year to look for a landscaping or groundskeeping job is late fall to midwinter.
+Companies, properties and homeowners don’t require flowers planted, lawns mowed, leaves raked or edges trimmed in colder weather.
+Job opportunities are available, however, for groundskeepers who plow snow and remove debris.

-If you receive the chance to interview, remember to dress like you would for any other job interview and not like you might on your first day of work.
-“My expectation is that [job candidates] will wear business-casual attire," Bottger says.
-"Because they’re still going through a formal interview process.
-Interviewees need to understand that and pay appropriate attention to detail.”
+If you land an interview, don’t dress like you would on your first day of work.
+“My expectation is that [job candidates] will wear business-casual attire because they’re still going through a formal interview process,” Bottger says.